Tua Tagovailoa Player Prop Bets for NFL Week 8 | Miami vs. Buffalo 10/31/2021

 Season Stats

-- He has added 52 rushing yards (7.4 ypg) on 11 carries while scoring one touchdown on the ground.
+- He also has 52 rushing yards on 11 carries (with one touchdown), averaging 7.4 yards per game.

-- The Dolphins, who rank 27th in the NFL in points scored, have dropped back to pass 65.8% of the time while running the football 34.2% of the time.
+- The Dolphins have thrown the ball in 65.8% of their plays from scrimmage this year while staying on the ground 34.2% of the time.
+This offensive attack ranks 27th in the NFL in points scored.

-- Tagovailoa accounts for 25.5% of his team's red zone plays, with 13 of his 118 pass attempts coming from inside the opponent's 20-yard line.
+- Tagovailoa has attempted 13 of his 118 passes in the red zone, accounting for 25.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Tagovailoa's matchup with the Bills.